alectsnodgrass/Computational_Physics/Michael/ODEs/Project 3/writeup.md

         return solutions
 ```
 The last method that will be used is the 4th Order Yoshida Integrator.
 It was devloped by plasma physicists before making its way into the other fields.
-The Yoshida method builds a very accurate time step by carefully combining several smaller, symmetrically arranged steps of a simpler symplectic integrator (like velocity Verlet).
+The Yoshida method builds a very accurate time step by carefully combining several smaller, symmetrically arranged steps of a simpler symplectic integrator (like Velocity Verlet).
 Instead of taking one step with a fixed update rule, it takes a sequence of substeps with specially chosen positive and negative time coefficients that cause lower-order errors to cancel out.
-The result is a method that remains symplectic and achieves much higher accuracy per step than other methods.
-Likewise, this will have to be written explicitly.
+The result is a method that remains symplectic and achieves higher accuracy per step than other methods.
+Likewise, this had to be written explicitly.

 ```python
 def Yoshida(X0, Y0, tmin, tmax, nts, du_dt):